ctrf-io/ai-test-reporter/README.md

 `--log`: Whether to log the AI responses to the console (default: true).

 `--maxMessages`: Limit the number of failing tests to send for summarization in the LLM request.
-This helps avoid overwhelming the model when dealing with reports that have many failing tests.
+This helps avoid overwhelming the model when dealing with reports that have many failing tests. (default: 10)

+`consolidate`: Consolidate and summarize multiple AI summaries into a higher-level overview (default: true)

 ## Azure OpenAI